 Frank arched an irritated eyebrow.

 “Me?
-I’m complaining to you about it is what I’m doing, you little punk.”
+I’m complaining to you is what I’m doing, you little punk.”

-“Hey, easy their old man.
+“Hey, easy there old man.
 We don’t want a repeat of last time.
-If I have to get your thrown out of here again the management won’t let you back in.
-Then who will you have to complain at in your attempts to save the world?”
+If I have to get you thrown out of here again the management won’t let you back in.
+Then who will you have to complain at, in your attempts to save the world?”